SCT’s 50th Anniversary

 Many people we’ve helped have been reunited with family and friends, are now employed, or even have their own business.
 These changes are a transformation from the state of addiction.

-Graham tell's SCT's story in this short video:
+Graham Marshall, our former CEO, tell's SCT's story in this short video:

 To celebrate our golden anniversary, we're looking forward as well as back.